DresOperatingSystems/DresSecureComms/README.md

 ## Privacy & Permissions
 DresSecureComms requires SMS, Phone, and Location permissions to act as your secure, offline default Dialer and SMS app.
 We do not collect data.
 Read our full [Privacy Policy](privacy_policy.md).

+## Donate
+**Help fund future development.** DresOS is built by a small open source team in our spare time.
+If our guide, Magisk modules or app saved you a weekend of research, please tip the jar at [ko-fi.com/dresos](https://ko-fi.com/dresos).
+Funds go to test devices, dev stations, and developer time on updates and future projects.